Skip to main content

 Filing directly with USCIS service centers:

-When filing directly with USCIS service centers, do not use hole punch, staple, fasteners, binder clips, paper clips, or otherwise attach documents.
-Stapled or bound documents could cause delays in scanning the documents.
+When filing directly with USCIS service centers, do not use a hole punch, staples, fasteners, binder clips, paper clips, or otherwise attach documents.
+Stapled or bound documents can delay scanning.

 Separate each application by fasteners or rubber bands if you are filing multiple cases in one envelope.